bb-io/PhraseStrings/README.md

 1. Navigate to apps and search for Phrase.
 2. Click _Add Connection_.
-3. Name your connection for future reference e.g. 'My Phrase connection'.
+3. Name your connection for future reference, e.g. 'My Phrase connection'.
-4. Fill in the _Access token_ that you copied from Phrase String.
+4. Fill in the _Access token_ that you copied from Phrase Strings.
 5. Select the data center your Phrase instance is hosted on.
 You can select between the US and EU data centers.
 6. Click _Authorize connection_.